 When selecting an attorney, the best way to find a good fit is to go into the process with focus.
 Spouses who know what they want to achieve from their divorce are far better suited to go through the process efficiently than those who have no idea what to expect or what the possible outcomes might be.
 Take the time to sit down and think about the process of divorce, and understand that there is both a legal and emotional side to the end of a marriage.
 By doing so, spouses are better equipped to meet with a few attorneys and look for one whose divorce approach offers a good fit.

 Decide how you would like to move through your divorce before meeting with an attorney.
-For example, spouses who feel that collaboration or mediation may be the best options should seek out legal advisors who are trained in those methods.
+For example, spouses who feel that collaboration or mediation may be the best option should seek out a divorce attorney in Fort Worth who is trained in those methods.
 Spending time and money on consultations with attorneys who do not share your approach to the divorce process is a waste on both counts.